Function Injection Strategy

 {

-// After modification, A, B, and C are all marked as dirty functions.
+// After modification, causes A, B, C to all be marked as dirty functions

 new List<int>();